 If you’re an Amazon addict like me, you’ve got plenty of empty boxes stacked up somewhere.
 Don’t toss them out.
 From DIY drawer dividers and craft projects to kids’ playhouses, there are awesome ways to repurpose cardboard boxes.
 Who knew cardboard boxes could be so cool.
 Here are 11 amazing new uses.

 Download the KCL app for more life hacks and money-saving tips, deals, and coupons.

 You’ll need some cardboard, a ruler, and a box cutter to make these easy drawer dividers.

-Then, measure about 4 inches down into each divider section to create slots.
+2. Measure about four inches down into each divider section to create slots.
 Before you cut out the entire divider section, cut out the thin slots — trust me, it’s easier this way.

 I don’t know about you, but my kids love to play in cardboard boxes.
 Make their cardboard playhouses collapsible for easy storage so the fun can last a little longer.

 You’ll need two boxes, some tape, and a box cutter for this playhouse.

 1. Tape flaps to keep them from folding in (use tape on the inside and outside of the box).
 They’ll function as part of the playhouse’s floor.